lisk77/comet/README.md

 # ☄️ Comet
-a free and open source games framework
+a free and open source game engine

 > [!WARNING]
 > This project is in early development and is not yet ready for use.